pollfish/docs/terms/respondent.md

 You can at all times delete cookies from your browser.
 If you choose to do so, Pollfish will stop sending surveys to you.
 For more information on how to control your cookie settings and browser settings, or how to delete cookies on your hard drive, please visit [www.allaboutcookies.org](http://www.allaboutcookies.org/).

+**8.5 (for iOS) Disable Pollfish operation using iOS device settings**

+You can use certain iOS device settings in order to disable Pollfish operation.
+These settings allow you to withdraw your consent from being tracked and targeted for personalized ads.
+Although Pollfish does not serve ads but surveys, if you choose to use such opt-out options, Pollfish shall be technically unable to send to you any surveys in the future and shall stop collecting or processing any further data about you.
+-On iOS version 13 and earlier only, you can enable the “Limit Ad Tracking” setting in your iOS settings (or similar setting, depending on the iOS version).
+- On iOS version 14 and later only, you may disable the “Allow Apps to Request to Track” setting in your iOS settings (or similar setting, depending on the iOS version).

 **9. INTERNATIONAL TRANSFERS**

 We may transfer the Personal Information we collect about you to the United States, where we are headquartered, and by accepting this Privacy Policy you explicitly permit us to do so.
 Pollfish is certified under the EU-US and Swiss-U.S. Privacy Shield Framework.